THISISDINOSAUR/Anatomy/README.md

 Essential feature, ability to define and import individual creature definitions (i.e. sets of specific parameter values e.g. a stegosaur)

 - Parameters are out of order

+### Racket GUI

+- Add ability to select bones

+- Highlight on mouse over
+To reduce visual clutter, only show bone labels on mouse over (or when bone is selected?)

 ### Server